Military Police of Espírito Santo State

-The Polícia Militar do Estado do Espírito Santo ("Military Police of the State of Espírito Santo"), also known as PMES, is a law enforcement organization that serves the Brazilian state of Espírito Santo.
+The Military Police of the State of Espírito Santo (Polícia Militar do Estado do Espírito Santo), also known as PMES, is a law enforcement organization that serves the Brazilian state of Espírito Santo.

 History

-The PMES was established on April 6, 1835 by local state governor Manoel José Pires da Silva Pontes.
+The PMES was established on April 6, 1835, by local state governor Manoel José Pires de Silva Pontes.
 After the military coup of 1889, which resulted in the transformation of Brazil from a monarchy into a republic, the PMES was restructured and renamed Security Corps.
 Throughout the years, the organization changed names many times: Police Corps (1898), Military Police Corps (1908), Military Police Regiment (1924), Police Force (1933), Military Police Force (1940), and finally Military Police.

-The Military Police of Espírito Santo has intervened in many regional conflicts including the Paraguayan War (1865), the Revolution at São Paulo (1924), the 1930 Revolution, the Constitutional Movement at São Paulo (1932), and the state riots in the North and Caparao regions.
+The Military Police of Espírito Santo has intervened in many regional conflicts including the Paraguayan War (1865), the Revolution at São Paulo (1924), the Revolution of 1930, the Constitutional Movement at São Paulo (1932), and the state riots in the North and Caparao regions.
 Today the PMES is mainly responsible for maintaining the public order in the state of Espirito Santo.
 PMES troops perform search and rescue missions, carry out civil defense actions, and are involved in the prevention and fighting of fires and explosions, usually in conjunction with the Military Fireman Corps.